 In accordance with ASC 350-30-65, "Intangibles - Goodwill and Others", the Company assesses the impairment of identifiable intangibles whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Factors the Company considers to be important which could trigger an impairment review include the following:

-- 1. Significant underperformance relative to expected historical or projected future operating results; - 2.
-Significant changes in the manner of use of the acquired assets or the strategy for the overall business; - 3.
-Significant negative industry or economic trends; and - 4.
-Significant reduction or exhaustion of the potential licenses of the patents which gave rise to the goodwill.
+Factors the Company considers to be important which could trigger an impairment review include the following: (1) significant underperformance relative to expected historical or projected future operating results; (2) significant changes in the manner of use of the acquired assets or the strategy for the overall business; and (3) significant negative industry or economic trends.

 When the Company determines that the carrying value of intangibles may not be recoverable based upon the existence of one or more of the above indicators of impairment and the carrying value of the asset cannot be recovered from projected undiscounted cash flows, the Company records an impairment charge.
 The Company measures any impairment based on a projected discounted cash flow method using a discount rate determined by management to be commensurate with the risk inherent in the current business model.
-The Company did not record any impairment charges to its Other Intangible Assets during the three and six months ended June 30, 2015 and 2014.